svigneau/variant_caller/README.md

 - update Dockerfile and Docker image with new environments
 - use os.path.join for paths in Snakefile
 - use snakemake wrappers
+- add parallel-fastq-dump to fetch fastq by SRR id